Rheinwerk/ansible-role-oracle_jdk/README.md

-Grafana
+Oracle JDK
 =========

-This role installs an Oracle JDK and sets it up as the default JDK on Ubuntu.
+This role downloads and installs an Oracle JDK and sets it up as the default JDK on Ubuntu.
+The download is cached in a local directory on the machine running Ansible and synchronized to remote hosts.
+This saves time and bandwidth.

 [![Build Status](https://travis-ci.org/Rheinwerk/ansible-role-oracle_jdk.svg?branch=master)](https://travis-ci.org/Rheinwerk/ansible-role-oracle_jdk)